-- a) There is no limit to the number of theory papers that can be carried over to the next semester - b) Each paper should be successfully completed within 3 attempts including the first one.
-Examinations for odd as well as even semesters will be conducted twice in a year- at the end of both odd as well as even semesters.
-However classes will be conducted only as given in 3.0 (b). - c) All the theory papers of first, and second semester should be cleared till the end of fourth semester. - d) Students are eligible to appear for B 7.1 and 7.2 examinations only after successful completion of all theory, practical and clinical examinations of all semesters including sixth semester as well as 10 months of internship posting. - e) All the semesters and internship should be successfully completed in 6 years from the date of admission. - f) Students can start internship after the declaration of results of 6th semester examinations.
-Students have to pass the clinical examination of sixth semester to start internship. - g) Non fulfillment of any of the above criteria in the mentioned time period will result in the discontinuation of the course by the student.
+- a) Students are eligible to appear for B 7.1 and 7.2 examinations only after successful completion of all theory, practical and clinical examinations of all semesters including sixth semester as well as 10 months of internship posting. - b) All the semesters and internship should be successfully completed in 6 years from the date of admission. - c) Students can start internship after the declaration of results of 6th semester examinations.
+Students have to pass the clinical examination of sixth semester to start internship. - d) Non fulfillment of any of the above criteria in the mentioned time period will result in the discontinuation of the course by the student.

-Clinical internship
+9.0 Clinical internship

-All candidates shall complete a clinical internship of one academic year (10 months) after the 6th semester (as given in 8.1-f).
+All candidates shall complete a clinical internship of one academic year (10 months) after the $6^{th}$ semester (as given in 8.1-f).
 The rules and regulations of clinical internship shall be as in Annexure 2.

-Question paper pattern
+10.0 Question paper pattern